apache/kafka/clients/src/main/resources/common/message/README.md

 Custom Default Values
 ---------------------
-You may set a custom default for fields that are integers, booleans, doubles, or strings.
+You may set a custom default for fields that are integers, booleans, floats, or strings.
 Just add a "default" entry in the JSON object.
 The custom default overrides the normal default for the type.
 So for example, you could make a boolean field default to true rather than false, and so forth.